Function 02 / 07 · Build

 Artifact 01

 Every macro tagged with owner, last-used date, usage count.
-Stale ones retired.
-The library shrinks first, then grows with intention.
+AI prompt versions tracked alongside.
+Stale on either side retired.
+The library and the prompt shrink first, then grow with intention.

 • Last-used · usage count telemetry